irmen/Pyro4/docs/source/servercode.rst

     :type port: int
     :param unixsocket: the name of a Unix domain socket to use instead of a TCP/IP socket.
 Default is ``None`` (don't use).
     :type unixsocket: str or None
+    :param nathost: hostname to use in published addresses (useful when running behind a NAT firewall/router).
+Default is ``None`` which means to just use the normal host.
+                    For more details about NAT, see :ref:`nat-router`.
+    :type host: str or None
+    :param natport: port to use in published addresses (useful when running behind a NAT firewall/router)
+    :type port: int

 Registering objects